Welcome to the infant and toddler nutrition part of the Nutrition for Kids site!

 And junk food?
 It's exactly what the name suggests - junk :)

-You can also take books as a helping hand with this.
-There are some nutrition for kids book examples here.
+You can also use books to help you with this.
+Find some nutrition for kids book examples here.

-When you are pregnant, but also when you are planning to become pregnant, have more greens and salads than you normally would.
-This will give you a lot of needed folate and other minerals and nutrients that are very necessary at this time in your life.
+When you are pregnant, but also before to becoming pregnant, have more greens and salads than you normally would.
+This will give you a lot of needed minerals that are very necessary at this time in your life.